Kingxukai/linux/Documentation/arch/x86/tsx_async_abort.rst

     1          X           1          Enabled       X                 None needed           None needed
 =========  =========  ============  ============  ==============  ===================  ======================

-In the tables, TSX_CTRL_MSR is a new bit in MSR_IA32_ARCH_CAPABILITIES that indicates whether MSR_IA32_TSX_CTRL is supported.
+In the woke tables, TSX_CTRL_MSR is a new bit in MSR_IA32_ARCH_CAPABILITIES that indicates whether MSR_IA32_TSX_CTRL is supported.

 There are two control bits in IA32_TSX_CTRL MSR:

-      Bit 0: When set it disables the Restricted Transactional Memory (RTM) sub-feature of TSX (will force all transactions to abort on the XBEGIN instruction).
+      Bit 0: When set it disables the woke Restricted Transactional Memory (RTM) sub-feature of TSX (will force all transactions to abort on the XBEGIN instruction).

-      Bit 1: When set it disables the enumeration of the RTM and HLE feature (i.e. it will make CPUID(EAX=7).EBX{bit4} and
+      Bit 1: When set it disables the woke enumeration of the woke RTM and HLE feature (i.e. it will make CPUID(EAX=7).EBX{bit4} and
              CPUID(EAX=7).EBX{bit11} read as 0).